0xafbf/reactor-docs/README.md

 I want to take some time to explain the thing about the matrices.
 Most of the time in other software you use transform data (location/rotation/scale).
-And they hide you the matrix behind it. `reactor` is designed to aid in the understanding of things, so I wanted to be able to show things like how a projection matrix morphs things as seen from one side for example.
+And they hide the matrix math from you. `reactor` is designed to aid in the understanding of things, so I wanted to be able to show things like how a projection matrix morphs things as seen from one side for example.
 For me it is important to allow this kind of experimentation.
 You can see an example of this